Welcome to Year 7 at Settle College

 - Students from Year 11 carry out transition visits to local feeder primary schools to support the transition process.

-- Settle College Principal and Assistant Principal attend feeder primary school Year 6 parents’ evenings.
+- Settle College Head of School and Assistant Headteachers attend feeder primary school Year 6 parents’ evenings.

 - Year 7 students write letters to Year 6 students to prepare and reassure them about the process of transition to secondary school.

-- Introduction of the ‘Brilliant Club’ to provide further challenging opportunities, with University PHD students working with Year 7 students on STEM (Science, Technology, Engineering and Maths) projects.
+- Introduction of the ‘Brilliant Club’ has provided further challenging opportunities, with University PHD students working with Year 7 students on STEM (Science, Technology, Engineering and Maths) projects.

-- Primary schools to develop and share portfolios of student work across all curriculum subjects to ensure consistency of quality, presentation and help support student progression through transition.
+- Primary schools have developed and shared portfolios of student work across all curriculum subjects to ensure consistency of quality, presentation and help support student progression through transition.